 The hypothesized differences in both the ASQ and the DERS were confirmed.
 Qualitative data suggest individuals' capacity for adaptive affect regulation and the quality of their interpersonal relationships improved after being involved in AA for 90 days.
 These findings support the need for more comprehensive studies using qualitative analysis with larger sample sizes on the program of Alcoholics Anonymous.
 Implications for practice, future research and social work education are drawn.

 Jordan, Judith A., "How does the participation in the program of Alcoholics Anonymous for a 90-day period effect the participants' capacity for affect regulation and the quality of their interpersonal relationships?"
 (2016).
-Theses, Dissertations, and Projects.
-1787.
+Dissertation, Smith College, Northampton, MA.

 Off Campus Download